March Break on a Budget

 • If you have a little money to splurge, go to a hotel in your town for one night, preferably one with an indoor heated pool.
 Swimming 'while it's still cool outside' can be a real treat for everyone.

 • Go bowling.
 This inexpensive activity will provide hours of fun .

 • Take a trip to the skating rink, or the roller rink.

 • Go to the movies and check out that latest release you’ve wanted to see.
+Check for reduced rates on Tuesdays.
 Or enjoy a movie night at home.

 • Plan a game day.
 Your kids no doubt have board games they haven’t played with in a while.
 Invite friends to bring their favourite games and join you.